McCain colleagues forge ahead on health care

 "We all look forward to seeing this American hero again soon," McConnell said in a statement Wednesday night.

+McCain tweeted his appreciation Thursday for the outpouring of support he's received from colleagues on both sides of the aisle, as well as other political giants.

+"I greatly appreciate the outpouring of support - unfortunately for my sparring partners in Congress, I'll be back soon, so stand-by!" he wrote.

-McCain's office said in its official statement Wednesday night that "Further consultations with Senator McCain's Mayo Clinic care team will indicate when he will return to the United States Senate."
+McCain's office also said in its official statement Wednesday night that "Further consultations with Senator McCain's Mayo Clinic care team will indicate when he will return to the United States Senate."

 Senators were very clear Wednesday that their first concern was that McCain get better.